hanan-sabry/aws-c1-prompting-llm-reasoning-nd905-cd14762-project/README.md

 * The **AgentCore Gateway**
 * The Gateway target configuration for the `create-bug-report` tool

-## Files Not Included
+## Files Not USED

-Because my implementation follows the AgentCore architecture that I had already started before the updated project instructions were available, some files mentioned in the project instructions are not part of my implementation.
+Because my implementation follows the AgentCore architecture that I had already started before the updated project instructions were available, some files mentioned in the project instructions are not used in my implementation.

 ### `system_prompt.txt`